-Simply put any activity or act that is a deliberate attempt to deceive an insurer to secure unfair or unlawful gain or depriving a victim of their legal right or recourse.
+Simply put any activity or act that is a deliberate attempt to deceive an insurer to secure unfair or unlawful gain or deprive a victim of their legal right or recourse.

-The National Association of Insurance Commissioners define Insurance fraud as follows.
+The National Association of Insurance Commissioners defines Insurance fraud as follows.

 Insurance fraud may fall into different categories from individuals committing fraud against consumers to individuals committing fraud against insurance companies.

 Insurance fraud, estimated at over a hundred billion dollars per year, not only imposes costs on insurance companies and threatens their competitiveness and future viability, but it is also financially damaging to consumers and detrimental to the economy and society as a whole.